 - 1 c strawberries, frozen and chopped

-- Add the frozen yogurt base to the canister side of your ice cream ball and seal or to ice cream maker.
+- Add frozen yogurt base to the canister side of your ice cream ball and seal or to ice cream maker.

 - If using an ice cream ball, flip over ice cream ball and open the second side.
-Add as much ice as will fit, then pour in the rock salt.
+Add as much ice as will fit, then pour in 1/2 cup rock salt.
 Close the ice side and shake to redistribute your ice cubes.
 Open and add more ice to fill, then seal again.

-- If using the ice cream ball, roll and shake ice cream ball for five minutes, Open the frozen yogurt side and use a wooden spoon to to scrape the frozen edges off and stir into the rest of the mix.
+- If using the ice cream ball, roll and shake ice cream ball for five minutes.
+Open the frozen yogurt side and use a wooden spoon to to scrape the frozen edges off and stir into the rest of the mix.
 Seal again and repeat the process until the entire mixture is frozen.

 - Remove all the ice and fill the ice section with water.
 Swish around for twenty seconds then dump out.
-This will help loosen the frozen yogurt and make it easier to remove for serving and storing in your freezer.
+This helps loosen frozen yogurt and make it easier to remove for serving and storing in your freezer.

 - This will last a couple weeks in your freezer.
-Let it sit at room temperature for five to ten minutes to soften a bit before serving.
+Let it sit at room temperature for 5-10 minutes to soften a bit before serving.

 If you use plain yogurt, add 1/3 cup of sugar to your base.
 If you use vanilla or other flavored yogurt, no other sweetener is needed.